isc-projects/isc-dnssec-guide/doc/validation.rst

 .. _how_to_test_recursive_server:

-How To Test A Recursive Server (So You Think You Are Validating)
+So You Think You Are Validating (How To Test A Recursive Server)
 ----------------------------------------------------------------

-Okay, so now that you have reconfigured your recursive server and restarted it, how do you know that your recursive name server is actually verifying each DNS query?
-There are several ways to check, and we've listed a couple of suggestions below.
+Now that you have reconfigured your recursive server and restarted it, how do you know that your recursive name server is actually verifying each DNS query?
+There are several ways to check, and we've listed a few of them below.

 .. _using_web_based_tests_to_verify: